Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Feeding a Cockatiel

-The diet of a cockatiel is more complicated than most pets, but luckily for you, there are plenty of resources available with detailed information about what to feed your bird.
+The diet of a cockatiel is more complicated than that of most other pets, but luckily for you, there are plenty of resources available with detailed information about what to feed your bird.
 The best advice we can give you is that it’s important to provide them with fresh food every day to maintain their health and well-being.

-Foraging and foraging toys are also great ways to provide your bird with mental stimulation in addition to the physical kind it gets from playing outside its cage every day!
+Foraging and foraging toys are also great ways to provide your bird with mental stimulation in addition to the physical kind that it gets from playing outside its cage every day!

 feeding a cockatiel